mwdata-science/website/content/_index.md

 Malawi Data Science School 2021 is the first of its kind in Malawi: For a whole week, regional experts, young talents and international guests are meeting around the subject of Data Science.

-In the lead-up to the Data Science School, a week of tutorials in Python and Data Science is scheduled to take place.
+In the lead-up to the **Data Science School**, a week of tutorials in Python and Data Science takes place, the **Python Week of Code**.

 <div style="clear: both"></div>

+# When and where

+* Week 1: October 18-22 Python Week of Code
+* Week 2: October 25-29 Data Science School

+Events will take place at Mzuzu University's new Open Distance Learning facility in **Lilongwe, Malawi**.
+Accommodation will be offered in the nearby surroundings, making it a comfortable, fun and productive stay for everyone involved.

 # Program